krich11/easy-kme/TESTING.md

-# Easy-KMS API Testing Guide
+# Easy-KME API Testing Guide

 ## Overview

-This guide provides comprehensive testing for the Easy-KMS server implementation of the ETSI GS QKD 014 specification.
+This guide provides comprehensive testing for the Easy-KME server implementation of the ETSI GS QKD 014 specification.
 The test suite validates all three API methods and ensures compliance with the standard.

 ## ETSI GS QKD 014 Workflow